ReneNyffenegger/about-Windows-Registry/README.md

 Of course, typing is less verbose if the aliases `cd` instead `Set-Location` and `ls` instead `Get-ChildItem` is used.

+## Navigating the registry with Perl

+[Win32::TieRegistry](https://github.com/ReneNyffenegger/PerlModules/tree/master/Win32/TieRegistry) makes it ease to read and write to the registry with perl.

 # Links

 [Associating an extenstion with an executable](HKEY_CURRENT_USER/Software/Classes/README.md#assoc)